MSc

 Timetabled learning activities may include lectures, workshops, and practical sessions, which are combined with extensive opportunities for independent learning.
 Specialist individual mentoring provides assistance in an area of a student's choice during applied sport science support and research projects.

 In the first term, students will study modules that explore the theory underpinning practice in the main disciplines of sport science.
 These are also designed to provide the practical skills and knowledge necessary for undertaking research or applied support work in these areas.
+There is an option to specialise further in term 2 with two modules that involve external engagement and application of knowledge.

 Named Pathway